 Nutshell: The Pros and Cons of FAT32

-However, due to the drawbacks and limitations mentioned above, which include volume limitation and lack of built-in capabilities such as journaling and encryption, it is undeniably an inferior file system, especially when compared to newer ones such as the NTFS and exFAT.
+The aforementioned pros and cons or advantages and disadvantages of FAT32 make it an ideal format due to its cross-platform compatibility.
+Storage mediums formatted based on this file system can be read and written by different operating systems such as Windows, macOS, Linux distributions, and Android, among others.
+However, due to the drawbacks and limitations mentioned above, which include volume limitation and the absence of native capabilities or features such as journaling and encryption, it is undeniably an inferior file system, especially when compared to newer ones such as the NTFS and exFAT.